-“Mummy has already found it,” Jack signed.
+“Mummy has already found it,” Jack signs.

 “I had to defend Jack when one of those haters attacked us, putting him in jail.
 I feel sorry that it happened.
 He was angry because people thought I was mocking Jesus by pretending to be him.”

-“You’re still my hero,” he admitted.
+“You’re still my hero,” he admits.